 Microsoft Teams

 Dropzone uses a Microsoft Teams Bot and an Azure AD Application to communicate directly with people in your organization.
-This guide will walk you through the necessary setup in the Azure Portal, Azure AD, and Microsoft Teams Developer/Admin portals.

 For more information, see our Communicators overview.

-Setup Overview
+Setup Options

 Create an Azure Bot and configure it for Microsoft Teams

-Publish the Teams App to your organization's app catalog via the Teams Admin Center
+Publish the Teams App to your organization's app catalog

-Collect the necessary IDs and secrets for Dropzone configuration
+Collect the necessary credentials for Dropzone configuration

 Azure Portal & Azure AD Setup